0x01987/ttb-label-verification-app/README.md

 ## Validation Workflow

 1. User uploads a label image.
+2. Uploaded label is previewed.
-2. OCR extracts text from the label.
+3. OCR extracts text from the label.
-3. Application identifies required label elements.
+4. Required TTB label elements are identified.
+5. Missing required fields are detected.
-4. Extracted values are compared against submitted application data.
+6. Extracted values are optionally compared against application data.
-5. Compliance score is calculated.
+7. Compliance score is calculated.
-6. PASS or REVIEW recommendation is returned.
+8. PASS or REVIEW recommendation is returned.

 ---